johnshearing/ElectricalSafety/README.md

     -   Your body will now be at 480 volts but there is no path back to the power source for the electrons.
-    -   With no path back to the power source, there is no electric current is moving through your body.
+    -   With no path back to the power source, there is no electric current moving through your body.
     -   So no, you won’t feel any shock and you are not being electrocuted but you are in danger.
 Now is not the time to touch the chassis or anything else connected to the neutral terminal